Deployment Guide

 Solutions:

-• Check Vercel build logs for specific error
+• Check the Vercel build logs for the specific error

 • Ensure pnpm generate runs successfully locally